 (d).
 Exemptions.
-This Ordinance does not apply to on-campus college or university housing units; Minnesota Department of Health licenses rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; motels; or owner-occupied units or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.
+This Ordinance does not apply to on-campus college or university housing units; Minnesota Department of Health licenses rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured owner-occupied homes sitting on rented premises or lots, or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.